ryanpeters-MSFT/AksSecrets/0-AKS/readme.md

 This step creates an initial cluster with a basic deployment for our application, to be deployed in [the next step](../1-App/).

-**Note that the deployment will fail until the image is uploaded in the next step.
+**Note that the deployment will fail, with the error `ImagePullBackOff` until the image is uploaded in the next step.
 This is because the ACR is created in this step, which is required for the next step.**